 And get back together they did, also rejoining forces with original Mudcrutch drummer Randall Marsh.
 At long last, wishes were fulfilled — for band members and fans.
 The dirt and decrepitude of the Mudcrutch Farm would not be lost to the detritus of history.
 The reunion saw two masterpiece albums, the eponymous Mudcrutch in 2008 and Mudcrutch 2 in 2016.
 It’s well-nigh impossible for me to pick favorites from each, but Leadon can narrow down a few favorites that he is still thrilled to play.
 “I always loved ‘Wrong Thing To Do,’ ‘Shady Grove,’ and ‘Dreams of Flying.’ ”

 “Dreams of Flying” was my favorite on 2.
 Until, no, “Save your Water” was definitely my favorite.
 I don’t know.
 Maybe it’s a tie.
 From the first time you hear the opening chord of “Dreams of Flying,” you already know it’s going to possess that certain je ne sais quoi of only the finest Petty song.
 You know, one of his just-under-four-minutes-of-existential-relief kind of barn burners that you can’t listen to at any volume less than loud.
-“Save your Water” also seems to capture the quiddity of Mudcrutch’s sound — their Southern authenticity — so much so that I was actually curious about it being one of their early originals.
+“Save your Water” captures the Southern authenticity of the Mudcrutch sound, so much so that I was actually curious about it being one of their early originals.
 “Yes.
 That was one of Tom’s first songs from 1969, when we still played with The Epics, who were called Mudcrutch by then.
 He wrote the 2nd and 3rd verse lyrics in 2016, because he couldn’t remember the original ones,” Leadon explains.

 “Queen of the Go-Go Girls” from the debut Mudcrutch reunion album reminisces on the Dub’s Steer Room days when they were the house band of the topless bar in Gainesville.
-I hear Leadon’s guitar work and supernal singing kick in and I’m thinking if your gut is telling you to go with the first take, then you should definitely listen to your gut.
+I’m thinking if your gut is telling you to go with the first take, then you should definitely listen to your gut.
 “Yes.
 Everything was live, including my lead vocal, except Tom overdubbed his harmony vocal.”

 What can Tom disclose about The Bayjacks’ setlist for this year’s Tom Petty Weekend?
 “I’m sorry, that is top-secret information.
 Not even the U.S. House Committee on Rock ‘n’ Roll is going to get to see it, because I’m claiming executive privilege!
 Just kidding!
 I can tell you that we’re going to have a few new songs that we didn’t play last year and then we’re going to do a lot of the same ones we did before: the Mudcrutch songs and a Tom Petty and the Heartbreakers number, as well as an Eagles song that I wrote, and several of our originals that will be on our album we are working on.”